lizhunan/IELTS/speaking/part1-题库.md

 ### What kind of farms do you like?
 What animals are suitable to be kept on farm?

-I like farm where plant a variety of fruit，because I could eat fruit in there.
+I like farm where plant a variety of fruit，because I could eat fresh fruit in there.
+And I enjoy the time that pick up fruit with my friends.

-### Do you think farming is important?/ Is agriculture important in China？
+### Do you think farming is important?/ Is agriculture important in China?

+- recreation 注意发音

 Certainly, farming and agriculture is very important in the world not only in China.
-Firstly, everyone need to grab food in everyday, we can do without recreation and other things, but we cann't lost food.
+Firstly, everyone need to grab food in everyday, we can do without recreation and other things, but we cannot lose food.
 Besides, if a country want to develop in a good environment, it must make sure the supply of food.

 ### Do you think farming is a good job?

+- regardless of
+- in addition to
+- undertake high cost

 I think that farming is a important job but not a good job for a person.
 Because farming is a hard work, people have to work in the fields regardless of rain and sown.
 Besides, farmer's income is very low, in addition to farmers must undertake high cost of farming.
 So, farmers are usually very poor.

 ### Do you want to learn planting?